 Teaching players to convert or at least make smart plays with bad sets is a very important and tough task for most coaches at any level.
-Coaches want players to be aggressive and smart “Taking out the trash” set, thus lowering the opponents opportunity to score in transition while most importantly not making a hitting error.
+Coaches want players to be aggressive and smart “Taking Out The Trash” (#5 “What Great Looks Like!” (™) – The Volleyball1on1 Playing Standard) set, thus lowering the opponents opportunity to score in transition while most importantly not making a hitting error.

 This four drill progression will effectively help young players learn:

 - How to call for the ball / set